 Glaucoma is a group of eye disorders that lead to damage of the optic nerve.
 This is often due to high pressure inside the eye, but can also happen with normal or low pressures as well.
 You can develop glaucoma at any age, from birth on.
 Glaucoma often runs in families, but can be “sporadic” or non-genetic as well.
-Diabetics and blacks also have a higher risk of developing glaucoma.
+Diabetics also have a higher risk of developing glaucoma.

 Glaucoma can also develop as a result of another problem, called “secondary glaucoma”.
 These include trauma, infection, steroid use, inflammation in the eye, and neovascular glaucoma (decreased blood supply causes new blood vessels to grow over the eye drain).

 At this time, we have no way to prevent or reverse glaucoma damage, but we can initiate treatment to slow or stop progression.
 In glaucoma, our treatment is based on lowering the eye pressure, whether we decrease the amount of fluid made inside the eye, or we increase the amount of fluid drained away from the eye.
 The earlier we start glaucoma treatment, the better the prognosis for maintaining vision.
 If untreated, glaucoma leads to painless, permanent vision loss, so it is very important to have your eyes screened for glaucoma, particularly if you have a family history of this disease.